Pagure/pagure/doc/overview.rst

 Overview
 ========

-Pagure is split over multiple components, each having their interest and all but one (the core application) being optional.
+Pagure is split over multiple components, each having their purpose and all but one (the core application) being optional.

 These components are: